DennisRudolf/Continuous_Authentication/README.md

 ## Phase Two: Transition to Non-Interactive Protocol

-Starting from Step 18, Phase two undergoes significant modifications, transitioning towards a non-interactive form.
+Starting from Step 18, Phase two undergoes more significant modifications, transitioning towards a non-interactive form.

-Instead of the prover transmitting the commitment $d$ to the verifier, the verifier independently constructs the challenge following a fixed scheme based on the strong Fiat-Shamir transformation.
+Instead of the prover transmitting the commitment $d$ to the verifier, the verifier independently constructs the challenge following a fixed scheme based on the strong Fiat-Shamir transformation, which is furhter described in "Challenge Construction" .
 Specifically, the challenge is derived as:

 $$
 e = H(C \parallel d \parallel e'_i)